mzguntalan/h-former/README.md

 # H-Former
 Here is a gif showing it transition through many 32 fonts with 20 in betweens per pair.
+(It might take a while for it to load, it is inside `./docs/images`)

 ![animated-font-tweening-by-h-former](docs/images/h-former-font-generation-demo.gif)